 There’s nothing worse than buying a pot and realizing it won’t fit within your space.
 To avoid such, always measure your interior or garden dimensions.
 Doing that ensures you get a plant container that’ll fit your area.

-Different Size Pots
+Different Sizes of Plant Pots

 Small pots

 These pots are usually less than 30 cm in diameter and 10 L in volume.
 So, you have to consider shallow pot plants.
 The good thing is these sizes make perfect planters for tables and desks.
-Moreover, this pot size will suit most house plants well.
+Besides, this pot size will suit most house plants well.
 And that’s whether:

 - You plan on brightening up your reception desk using a tiny succulent garden.